CNN Center: 2020s

 On May 29, 2020, the CNN Center became the scene of rioting in response to the murder of George Floyd in Minneapolis, Minnesota, four days earlier, as the building also houses a Zone 5 police precinct for the Atlanta Police Department.
 Rioters graffitied the CNN logo in the front of the building and caused property damage to the building's entrance glass curtain wall and APD vehicles; the front lobby was damaged, though protesters never breached into the core common area of the building, with the logo sign repainted shortly thereafter.

 On June 29, 2020, exactly a month after the incident, WarnerMedia announced plans to sell the CNN Center.
-Once sold, WarnerMedia will continue to lease their existing space for several years until the Techwood WarnerMedia campus is expanded to accommodate CNN's Atlanta operations.
+Once sold, WarnerMedia will continue to lease their existing space for several years until the Techwood campus, previously occupied by CNN until 1987, is expanded to accommodate CNN's Atlanta operations.

 On November 21, 2020, a group of right-wing activists organized by the WalkAway campaign gathered in front of the CNN Center.
 In the 2020 presidential election, Joe Biden won the state's 16 electoral votes, the first Democrat to win the state since Bill Clinton in 1992.
-The protesters were inspired by unfounded claims of voter fraud.
+The protesters were inspired by claims of voter fraud.

 On January 11, 2023, it was reported that CNN would be leaving the CNN Center before the end of 2023.
+CNN control room activities moved back to CNN's original Midtown Atlanta campus on October 30, 2023.
+Several weekend shows would continue to be based at CNN Center through the end of 2023.
+On February 25, 2024, CNN Newsroom and CNN This Morning Weekend aired their final broadcasts from the CNN Center, and moved to Techwood the following week.

+On April 4, 2024, CP Group announced that CNN Center would be renovated and rebranded as "The Center."